SoheibKaddouri/smart-campus-api/READme.md

-**Why JAX‑RS Filters Are Better for Logging Than Manual Logger Calls**
+# Why JAX‑RS Filters Are Better for Logging Than Manual Logger Calls

 Logging is a cross‑cutting concern: it applies to every endpoint, regardless of business logic.

 JAX‑RS filters provide a clean, centralised way to implement this.

-1\.
-Centralised Logging (Single Responsibility Principle)
+## 1. Centralised Logging (Single Responsibility Principle)

 If logging is implemented inside each resource method:

-Every method must contain Logger.info() calls
+- Every method must contain `Logger.info()` calls

-Logging logic becomes duplicated
+- Logging logic becomes duplicated

-Resource classes become cluttered
+- Resource classes become cluttered

-Changes require editing many files
+- Changes require editing many files

 Filters solve this by placing all logging in one class, keeping resource classes focused on business logic.

-2\.
-Guaranteed Coverage Across the Entire API
+## 2. Guaranteed Coverage Across the Entire API

 A filter intercepts:

-Every request
+- Every request

-Every response
+- Every response

-Even requests that never reach a resource method
+- Even requests that never reach a resource method

-Even errors handled by exception mappers
+- Even errors handled by exception mappers

 Manual logging inside resource methods cannot guarantee this coverage.

-3\.
-Consistent Logging Format
+## 3. Consistent Logging Format

 Filters ensure:

-Every request is logged the same way
+- Every request is logged the same way

-Every response is logged the same way
+- Every response is logged the same way

-No developer forgets to add logging
+- No developer forgets to add logging

-No inconsistent formatting
+- No inconsistent formatting

 This is essential for debugging and monitoring.

-4\.
-Better Maintainability and Scalability
+## 4. Better Maintainability and Scalability

-If you later decide to:
+you later decide to:

-Add correlation IDs
+- Add correlation IDs

-Log execution time
+- Log execution time,

-Log headers
+- Log headers,

-Log payload sizes
+- Log payload sizes,

-…you only update one filter, not 20 resource classes.
+you only update one filter, not 20 resource classes.

-5\.
-Cleaner, More Professional API Design
+## 5. Cleaner, More Professional API Design
 Resource classes should contain:

-Business logic
+- Business logic,

-Validation
+- Validation,

-Domain rules
+- Domain rules,
 They should not contain infrastructure concerns like logging.
 Filters keep your architecture clean and aligned with enterprise best practices.

-Summary
+## Summary
 Using JAX‑RS filters for logging is superior because it:

-Centralises logging
+- Centralises logging,

-Ensures consistent behaviour
+- Ensures consistent behaviour,

-Reduces duplication
+- Reduces duplication,

-Improves maintainability
+- Improves maintainability,

-Guarantees full API coverage
+- Guarantees full API coverage,

-Keeps resource classes clean and focused
+- Keeps resource classes clean and focused.
 This is why filters are the industry‑standard approach for cross‑cutting concerns.